WebMole/WebMole/ReadMe.md

 Disclaimer
 ----------

-URLset Manager Project does not provide any way to hacks nor encourage hacking.
-The project is delivered as-is
+Webmole does not provide any way to hack a website nor encourage hacking.
+The project is delivered as-is for research purpouses and web maps generation and analysis.

 Credits
 -------